raminhafezi/react-complete-guide/README.md

 4- if not, generate SSH rsa key by
 ---> ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

---) the open id_rsa.pub with the note editor, copy the content (might start with ssh-rsa ....... ),
+--) then open id_rsa.pub with the note editor, copy the content (might start with ssh-rsa ....... ),

 --) go to your github, setting, SSH and GPG keys, New SSH Key,